 By Diane Huntrods, AgMRC, Iowa State University.

-An estimated 159.8 million pounds of eggplants were grown in 2010 (Yearbook ERS 2011).
-About 98 percent of the eggplant grown in the United States is produced for the fresh market, with the remainder used for processed products such as frozen entrees and specialty dips and appetizers (Outlook 2006).
+An estimated 156.3 million pounds of eggplants were grown in the United States in 2012 (Yearbook ERS 2013).
+About 98 percent of the eggplant grown in the U.S. is produced for the fresh market, with the remainder used for processed products such as frozen entrees and specialty dips and appetizers (Outlook 2012).

 The eggplant (Solanum melongena) was first grown some 4,000 years ago in India and Pakistan.
 Thomas Jefferson, who grew eggplant in his garden at Monticello, is thought to have originally introduced the plant to the United States.